stefanspringer1/Pipeline/README.md

 Note that when logging by directly using your logging implemention and not the `Execution` instance, you do not get an `ExecutionEvent` and there your log messages are not part of the sdescribed tructure.

-### Parallel execution

-To execute steps in paralell,

-Use `execution.parallel` to create a copy of an `execution` to use in a parallelization.
-Of course, you then need a logger that can handle conccurent logging.

-See the example `parallelTest1()` in the tests.

-Note that the parallel steps are not registered in the execution database.
-But the above code migth be part of anther step not executed in parallel, and that one will then be registered.

 ### Pause/stop

 In order to pause or stop the execution of steps, appropriate methods of `Execution` are available.
 See the `pauseTest()` function in the tests.

+### Parallel execution

+To execute steps in parallel, first get the current state of the execution, which is then used to initialize execution with that state in parallel.

+See the examples in the `ParallelTests` test suite.

+Note that no new state from the parellel execution are put back into the oroginal execution.
+In particular the parallel steps are not registered in the original execution, and so is any stop not brought to the original execution.